cosmos/cosmos-sdk/docs/spec/ibc/channels-and-packets.md

 Once written to the queue, a packet must be immutable (except for deletion when popped from the queue).
 That is, if a value _v_ is written to a queue, then every valid proof _M<sub>k,v,h </sub>_ must refer to the same _v_.
 In practice, this means that an IBC implementation must ensure that only the IBC module can write to the IBC subspace of the blockchain's Merkle store.
 This property is essential to safely process asynchronous messages.

-Each incoming & outgoing queue must be provably associated with another uniquely identified chain, so that an observer can prove that a message was intended for that chain and only that chain.
+Each incoming & outgoing queue for each connection must be provably associated with another uniquely identified chain, so that an observer can prove that a message was intended for that chain and only that chain.
 This can easily be done by prefixing the queue keys in the Merkle store with a string unique to the other chain, such as the chain identifier or the hash of the genesis block.

-These two queues have different purposes and store elements of different types.
-By parsing the key of a Merkle proof, a recipient can uniquely identify which queue, if any, this message belongs to.
-We now define _k =_ _(remote id, [send|receipt], index)_.
-This tuple is used to route and verify every message, before the contents of the packet are processed by the appropriate application logic.

-We define every message in a _send queue_ to consist of two fields: an enumerable _type_, and an opaque _payload_.
-The IBC protocol relies on the type for routing, and lets the appropriate module process the data as it sees fit.
-The _receipt queue_ stores if it was an error, an optional error code, and an optional return value.
-We use the same index as the received message, so that the results of _A:q<sub>B.send</sub>[i]_ are stored at _B:q<sub>A.receipt</sub>[i]_. (read: the message at index _i_ in the _send_ queue for chain B as stored on chain A)

-_V<sub>send</sub> = (type, data)_

-_V<sub>receipt</sub> = (result, [success|error code])_

 ### 3.4 Sending a packet

-{ todo: cleanup wording }

-A proper implementation of IBC requires all relevant state to be encapsulated, so that other modules can only interact with it via a fixed API (to be defined in the next sections) rather than directly mutating internal state.
-This allows the IBC module to provide security guarantees.

-Sending an IBC packet involves an application module calling the send method of the IBC module with a packet and a destination chain id.
-The IBC module must ensure that the destination chain was already properly registered, and that the calling module has permission to write this packet.
-If so, the IBC module simply pushes the packet to the tail of the _send queue_, which enables all the proofs described above.
+To send an IBC packet, an application module on the source chain must call the send method of the IBC module, providing a packet as defined above.
+The IBC module must ensure that the destination chain was already properly registered and that the calling module has permission to write this packet.
+If all is in order, the IBC module simply pushes the packet to the tail of _Outgoing<sub>A</sub>_, which enables all the proofs described above.

-The permissioning of which module can write which packet can be defined per type, so this module can maintain any application-level invariants related to this area.
-Thus, the "coin" module can maintain the constant supply of tokens, while another module can maintain its own invariants, without IBC messages providing a means to escape their encapsulations.
-The IBC module must associate every supported message type with a particular handler (_f<sub>type</sub>_) and return an error for unsupported types.
+If desired, the packet payload can contain additional module routing information in the form of a _kind_, so that different modules can write different kinds of packets and maintain any application-level invariants related to this area.
+For example, a "coin" module can ensure a fixed supply, or a "NFT" module can ensure token uniqueness.
+The IBC module must associate every supported message with a particular handler (_f<sub>kind</sub>_) and return an error for unsupported types.

 _(IBCsend(D, type, data)_ &#8658; _Success)_
   &#8658; _push(q<sub>D.send</sub> ,V<sub>send</sub>{type, data})_

+### 3.5 Receiving a packet

 We also consider how a given blockchain _A_ is expected to receive the packet from a source chain _S_ with a merkle proof, given the current set of trusted headers for that chain, _T<sub>S</sub>_: